 People fall at every age.
 This is especially true of young babies learning to walk.
 However, as we age, we become more concerned about falling.
-A fall at an older age can have serious consequences to our health and independence.
+A fall at an older age can have serious consequences to your health and independence.

 Path to improved safety

 Talk with your doctor to see if you are at a higher risk of falling.
 In addition to age, certain medical conditions put you at risk, including arthritis, cataracts, and hip problems.
 Diseases, such Parkinson’s disease and multiple sclerosis (MS), also can affect your mobility and increase your fall risk.
-Other ways to reduce your risks include:

 - Install good lighting in your home.
 A well-lit home will help you avoid tripping over objects that are not easy to see.
 Make sure your bedroom, hallways, stairs, and bathrooms are well lit.

-- Install hand rails in your bathroom for the bath, shower, and toilet.
+- Install handrails in your bathroom for the bath, shower, and toilet.
 Add them to both sides of your stairs if you don’t already have them.

 - Keep electrical cords away from high-traffic areas in your house.